muddasir03/muddasir03/README.md

 - 🔭 &ensp; I’m currently working on Mobile Application Development (Android, iOS & Cross Platorm)
 - 🌱 &ensp; I'm currently learning React Native, Next JS & more ❤️
-- ⚡ &ensp; Fun fact: I love finding soloutions of problems ⭐
+- ⚡ &ensp; Fun fact: I love finding solutions of problems ⭐
-- 👨‍💻  &ensp; Woring in full stack development from more then a year ✨
+- 👨‍💻  &ensp; Working in full-stack development for more than a year ✨

 ### Connect With Me